 2) Plan and outline webinar content

 The second step of creating a practical webinar is to put together an outline and lay down the groundwork for the presentation.
 This outline should cover everything from inviting attendees, planning the event logistics, and deciding on an overall webinar promotion strategy.
 This outline should help the brand to be sure that every step of the execution will satisfy the audience’s needs.
-However, planning the final content isn’t just about choosing a title that catches the audience’s attention or addresses their pain point.
+However, planning the final content isn’t just about choosing a title that captures the audience’s attention or addresses their pain points.
 The outline should also effectively describe what type of content the webinar will cover.

 A webinar outline can help you stay focused on the topics you know your audiences care about and prevent the host from getting side-tracked.
 If you are aiming for success with your webinars, you need a well-designed strategy.